oceanprotocol/docs/discover/faq.md

 While we currently don't have a dedicated dashboard for this information, you can access it at the smart contract level.
 As an example, for Polygon-generated revenue(the most used network), you can view this information on [polygonscan](https://polygonscan.com/address/0x042BFbd88c3998282153088604207b2AeF045b43#tokentxns).

+(we got duplicate questions and answers and i think we should remove this one, See above question "What is the total revenue generated by Ocean so far?" )

 </details>

 <details>